hikuley/al-tayer/README.md

 2. redux-saga

 ### The time you spent on the challenge ###
-I spent 3 days on the challange.
+I spent 3 days on the challange, but If I had more time, I was able to write test cases for ui methods and server methods.